UTNkar/ordsys/README.md

 #### Creating a Python Virtual Environment

 ##### MacOS/Linux

 1. Run the command `source source_me.sh` to create and enter the virtual environment.
 2. Update pip to the latest version `pip install --upgrade pip`.
 3. Install the required Python dependencies with `pip install -r dev-requirements.txt`.

 ##### Windows

 1. Make sure you have the `virtualenv` and `virtualenvwrapper-win` packages installed on your system.
 If you don't, install them using `$ pip install virtualenv` or `$ pip install virtualenvwrapper-win`.
 2. Create a new virtual environment with `$ mkvirtualenv venv`.
 This will create a virtual environment called `venv` and automatically enter it.
 3. Install the required Python dependencies with `(venv) $ pip install -r requirements.txt`.
 If the versions are mis-matched, you may have to install each package of `requirements.txt` manually.

+### Setting up the database

+1. To connect and create all required database tables, enter `./manage.py makemigrations` followed by `./manage.py migrate`.
+2. Create an organisation to associate your users with by running `./manage.py createorganisation`.
+3. Create a superuser so that you can log in with `./manage.py createsuperuser`.

 #### Running the backend